JMagnoJunior/repayment-calculator/README.md

 ## Repayment Schedule Service

-A basic service to generate repayment plans
+A basic service to generate repayment plans.

+ps: There is no documentation on this code because I consider a a better approach to put the api spec. in a external project following the open api approach.

 ## How to run this service: